davidschaefer/run_analysis/CodeBook.md

 For more in-depth technical details, please see the [README](https://github.com/davidschaefer/run_analysis/blob/master/README.md).

 ##Description of the variables in the tidy_data.txt file
 The dataset within the tidy_data.txt file contains 180 observations of 68 variables.
-Given that there are 6 activities and 30 subjects, there are a total of 180 observations.
+Given that there are 6 activities and 30 volunteers (aka subjects), there are a total of 180 observations.
 Each observation corresponds to the average of each variable for each activity and each subject.
-There are 68 variables (see list below)
+The 68 variables (see list below) provided are the Subject identifier (numerical value representing each of 30 volunteers), the Activity (walking, walking_upstairs, walking_downstairs, sitting, standing, laying), and 66 mean and standard deviation measures.
+The 66 mean and standard deviation measures adhere to the following naming convention that was established as part of the data cleansing process:

 Note: The course project instructions stated to extract only the measurements on the mean and standard deviation for each measurement.
-Within the raw data files, there are
+I interpreted this to mean measures containing either "mean()" or "std()".
+Within the raw data files, there were additional measures that contained words like MeanFreq.
+However, based upon the [course community forum thread on this topic](https://class.coursera.org/getdata-031/forum/thread?thread_id=160#comment-609) I elected not include measures that did not adhere to this naming convenetion.
+As such, there are only 66 mean and std measures within the tidy dataset.

 ###Variables
 Naming convention description

-Activity describes the activity the volunteer performed.
+The Activity variable describes the activity the volunteer performed.
 There were a total of 6 activities.
 Subject refers to the unique identifer for the volunteer.
 There were a total of 30 volunteers.